HamzahFayad/songbox/README.md

 1. Clone this repository.
 2. Install dependencies using npm install.
+3. Run the json server using npx json-server --watch playlist.json --port 8000.
-3. Run the app using npm start.
+4. Run the app using npm start.
    Access the app via your browser at http://localhost:3000.

 ### Built With